KeenMate/apprentice-program/CSharp/008-BattlePlanner/README.md

-# Military Planner 3000
+# Battle Planner 3000

-Military planner helps armies with planning their resources when going to battle.
+Battle planner helps armies with planning their resources when going to battle.

-Military planner is divided to three parts
+Battle planner is divided to three parts
 - Definition of basic military resources
 - Definition of units
 - Battle planner